signals-protocol/signals-contract/docs/api/RangeBetMath.md

 - Due to precision limitations in the PRBMath library, approximate values may be returned for extreme values.
 - Very large token quantities (> 1e27) may cause overflow, so it's recommended to use within a reasonable range.
+- The `calculateX` function uses binary search with a limited number of iterations, so results may have small approximation errors.

 ## Sample Calculations